-A BIM Coordinator works on projects in various capacities with responsibilities for pulling people together, supervising 3D modeling, and collaborating with colleagues tasked with handling architecture, structural design, and engineering for coordinating varying functions into a coherent unit.
-Responsibilities as a BIM Coordinator include working with General Contractors, Engineers, Architects, and Project Managers to ensure that BIM standards related to a project are followed as well as preparing construction documents along with 3D modeling.
+A BIM Coordinator works on projects in various capacities with responsibilities for pulling people together, supervising 3D modeling, and collaborating with colleagues tasked with handling architecture, structural design, and engineering to coordinate varying functions into a coherent unit.
+Responsibilities as a BIM Coordinator include working with General Contractors, Engineers, Architects, and Project Managers to ensure that BIM standards related to a project are followed, as well as preparing construction documents along with 3D modeling.

 BIM Coordinators work with digital technology for designing 3D models used on construction projects.
-Among the requirements for working as a BIM Coordinator is being able to work with BIM software like Autodesk Revit and Navisworks for ensuring that construction projects get finished on time and within budget while applying the appropriate standards.
-BIM Coordinators help with transforming design concepts into 3D models that can help other people involved on a project with understanding architectural designs or engineering concepts.
-With the emergence of digital technology and its influence on every aspect of life nowadays, skills for working with BIM software can open up a myriad of career options with design in the construction industry.
+Among the requirements for working as a BIM Coordinator is being able to work with BIM software like Autodesk Revit and Navisworks to ensure that construction projects are completed on time and within budget while applying the appropriate standards.
+BIM Coordinators help transform design concepts into 3D models that can help other people involved in a project understand architectural designs or engineering concepts.
+With the emergence of digital technology and its influence on every aspect of life nowadays, skills for working with BIM software can open up a myriad of career options involving design in the construction industry.

 Learn BIM